maso1905/record-player/README.md

 Or check if you already have it installed with the command:
 > git --version

-## 3. Then, in your new set-up working directory - clone this repo:
+## 3. Then you clone this repo:

 > git clone https://github.com/maso1905/record-player

-## 4. Then you run:
+## 4. Then, in the cloned directory, you need to install npm:

-> npm init
+> npm install

-## 5. Then you install the gulp packages and browser sync tool mentioned earlier as dev dependencies.

-## 6. Then finally you run the system with simply:
+## 5. Then finally you run the system with simply:

 > gulp